Maximize your internal marketing

-We’ll audit calls, find out how many existing patients have gone unscheduled, and determine exactly how many patients have come from referrals.
+We’ll audit recorded calls, will ask out how many existing patients have gone unscheduled, and determine exactly how many patients have really come from referrals.
 We’ll also read your reviews to make sure patients are having the experience you hoped for.

 As with everything we do, we’ll measure the baseline of your current results to help set goals for the future.
 Most practices believe half of their new patients come from referrals; in reality it’s only about 25%.